 There are several key aspects to consider when evaluating a web design proposal and choosing a web design agency.
 One of the key things you should be mindful of is why you’re choosing them.

 What matters to you and your internal stakeholders the most?
-Perhaps it’s timescales – have any of the agencies you’ve had submit proposals given full, detailed project plans?
+Perhaps it’s timescales – have any of the agencies you’ve had submit website design proposals given full, detailed project plans?

 Perhaps it’s trust and rapport – who have you gotten along with the best?
 Are you thinking about just this project, or the long term goals of your company?
 That is, are you looking for a delivery partner, or a long term strategy partner?

 Key considerations for a web design proposal

 Here are some key points to consider when reviewing a web design proposal:

 The scope of work

 Does the agency’s proposal clearly outline the scope of work they will complete?
 Is there anything that is missing?

 Has the digital agency listened and taken the time to take on board the important facets of the brief you’ve given them?
 Do you feel confident that they understand what matters to you about this project?

 Does the proposed timeline seem realistic?
 Have they taken into account all of the necessary steps required to complete the project?